MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-cross-cutting-issues.md

 # Cross-cutting concerns of a mission-critical workload

 There are several cross-cutting concerns that traverse the [key design areas](/mission-critical-overview.md#what-are-the-key-design-areas).
-This article provides recommendations for the common conerns.
+This article provides recommendations for the common concerns.

 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)